97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 Now it's about time to give all devices readable names so that we don't get confused later.

 `ZbName short_address,name` will help us with this.
-Then this name will still pop up in every event and we can do something using it, but the main goal is just not to get confused.
+The name, that we will give tp the device will pop up in every event and we can do something using it, but the main goal is just not to get confused with different addresses.

 ### ZbSend

-And now we can actively poke the device with the stick, because `ZbSend` allows us to send some message and see how the device reacts.
+And now we can actively poke the device with the stick, because `ZbSend` allows us to send different messages and see how the device reacts.

 We can, for example, put a stick in the smart socket.

 `ZbSend { “device”: “0x9AD4”, “send”: { “power”: “ON“ }}` will turn the smart socket on, and `ZbSend {”device": ‘0x9AD4’, ‘send’: { “Power”: “OFF” }}` will turn it off, correspondingly.

-How we know, that we need to send message `{ “Power”: “ON” }` is the most interesting question.
+How we know, that we need to send message `{ “Power”: “ON” }`?
+It's the most interesting question.

-And the answer to it would be *"just guess"*, but that's not actually true.
+And the answer to it would be *"just guessed"*, but that's not actually true.

 Let's take a closer look at the JSON from the output of the `ZbInfo 0x9AD4` command